TanglePay/TanglePay-SDK/README.md

 If the request fails for any reason, the Promise will reject with an `ProviderError`.

+The `keepPopup` argument is only used in brower context to help DApp determine the management of extension experience.

 Check the TanglePay Wallet API documentation for details.

 ##### Example